kayechasr/luke_designs/README.md

 #### **Home Page**
 - A caption to tell what the page is about
-- An eye-catching hero image showcasing their best work
+- An eye-catching hero image showcasing Lukes talent

 #### **About Me Page**
 - A bio about Luke and his background in digital illustration

 #### **Testimonials Section**
-- List and reviews from previous clients highlighting their positive experiences working with Luke
+- Reviews from previous clients highlighting their positive experiences working with Luke

 #### **Portfolio Page**
 - A grid of high-quality and colourful images showcasing Lukes illustrations of past projects